simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 ---

 <header class="slide_header">
-    <h2>IT Like Hardware Engineer</h2>
+    <h2>IT-Like Hardware Engineering</h2>
     <h3>The description of the configuration</h3>
 </header>

 <div class="grid-two-col-eq">
     <div class="flex-col justify-center">
         <p>
-        In order to be able to create hardware for a plc, the first step we need to take is how the hardware configuration is described in a textual declaration for a IT like context.</p>
+        In order to create hardware for a PLC, the first step we need to take is to understand how the hardware configuration is described in a textual declaration for an IT-like context.</p>
         <br>
-            <p>The format in which the hardware configuration is created is YML.
-YML has the following advantages as a format:
+            <p>The format in which the hardware configuration is created is YAML.
+YAML has the following advantages as a format:
                 <ul>
-                    <li>text based</li>
+                    <li>Text-based</li>
-                    <li>readable by humans</li>
+                    <li>Human-readable</li>
-                    <li>can be easily edited with a text editor</li>
+                    <li>Can be easily edited with a text editor</li>
                 </ul>
             </p>
         <br>